Parents with Mental Health Problems

 4. Protection and Action to be Taken

-Where it is believed that a child of a parent with mental health problems may have suffered, or is likely to suffer significant harm, a referral to the Children's Service Trust should be made in accordance with the Referrals Procedure.
+Where it is believed that a child of a parent with mental health problems may have suffered, or is likely to suffer significant harm, a referral to the Children's Service Trust should be made in accordance with the Contacts and Referrals Procedure.
 If there are concerns, it may be the case that the child and family will find early help services supportive and an assessment of the needs of the child should take place at an early stage for example by a Common Assessment Framework (CAF) taking place.

 It is essential that staff working in adult mental health services and the Children's Service Trust work together collaboratively to ensure the safety of the child and management of the adult's mental health.Joint work will include mental health workers providing all information with regard to: